-

 World Health Organization Collaborative Cross-National Study

 The Health Behaviour in School-aged Children (HBSC) survey is a WHO collaborative cross-national study that monitors the health behaviours, health outcomes and social environments of school-aged children every four years.
 HBSC Ireland surveys school-going children aged 9-18 years.
-The study is conducted by the HBSC Ireland team, based at the Health Promotion Research Centre, NUI Galway.
+The study is conducted by the HBSC Ireland team, based at the Health Promotion Research Centre, University of Galway.

 Principal Investigator